Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_iceberg_tables/getting_started_iceberg_tables.md

 ## Sharing Iceberg Tables
 Duration: 1

 Iceberg Tables can be securely shared with consumers either through their own Snowflake account or a provisioned Snowflake Reader account.
 The consumer can be an external entity or a different internal business unit that is required to have its own unique Snowflake account.

+> aside negative
+>
+>  Cross-cloud and cross-region sharing of Iceberg Tables is not currently supported.
+The provider’s external volume, Snowflake account, and consumer’s Snowflake account must all be in the same cloud region.

 With data sharing, including Iceberg Tables:
 - There is only one copy of the data that’s stored in the data provider's cloud storage account.